The most fascinating but disturbing books I’ve ever read

 by Shirley Jackson

-Disturbing and captivatingly unsettling, yet in a wholly distinct manner, The Lottery by Shirley Jackson holds a unique place within the realm of literature.
+Disturbing and gripping in its own way, The Lottery by Shirley Jackson stands out as a unique work in literature.
 The short story depicts a small town’s annual lottery, which is revealed to be a ritual sacrifice.
 The story opens with the townspeople gathering for the lottery, with anticipation building as each family draws a slip of paper from a box.
-Tessie Hutchinson, a housewife, draws the slip with a black dot, making her the “winner” of the lottery.
+When Tessie Hutchinson, a housewife, draws the slip with a black dot, she becomes the ‘winner’ of the lottery.
 The other villagers then proceed to stone her to death, with even her own family members participating.
-On top of that, the book highlights the dangers of blindly following tradition and the devastating consequences of groupthink and mob mentality.
-While the story was first published in the New Yorker at the time, the responses from readers were immense and negative, which led to subscriptions being canceled, and eventually, the Union of South Africa banned the book.
+Furthermore, the book highlights the dangers of blindly following tradition and the devastating consequences of groupthink and mob mentality.
+Initially published in the New Yorker, the story sparked immense and overwhelmingly negative responses from readers, leading to canceled subscriptions and the eventual banning of the book in the Union of South Africa.

 Find Lottery on Amazon, Bol.com, Waterstones, or Audible.